dmeehan1968/SQSBench/README.md

 IMPORTANT: can lead to high Cloudwatch charges if left enabled for long periods.

+#### invocationType

+For Lambda pollers, the consumer can be invoked with using Request/Response or Event (async) invocation types.
+Depending on the configuration and consumer perMessageDuration, there may be a difference in the approach.

+This affects how the consumer is invoked by the poller.
+With Request/Response (-RR suffix on the test name), the poller invokes the consumer and waits for the response, then processes message deletions from the queue (accounting for any batch item failures reported by the consumer).
+The maxConcurrency limits the number of concurrent consumers and thus slows down polling of messages from the queue.

+The Event invocation type (-EV suffix on the test name) is a fire and forget invocation (async).
+The poller invokes the consumer but attaches a lambda destination to the outcome, which handles the message deletions from the queue.
+This allows the poller to continue polling messages from the queue without waiting for the consumer to complete and should increase throughput.
+Consumer concurrency is limited by setting Reserved Concurrency on the consumer lambda (which limits the concurrency but also reserves concurrency across your AWS account).

 ## Dashboard

 The dashboard shows the following metrics: